DMGoldstein/HomerObliqueCase/README.md

-# Data and source code for the paper "Homeric -φι(ν) is an oblique case marker"
+# Data and source code for the paper "Homeric -phi(n) is an oblique case marker"

 ## Overview